Texas Ranger Hall of Fame and Museum: 1-35 and University Parks Drive | PO Box 2570, Waco, TX 76702-2570 | (254) 750-8631

 Exhibits and Artifacts FAQs - Buying Texas Ranger Antiques

 show up on EBay, in antique stores, at auctions and at gun show tables.

-The Texas Ranger Hall of Fame receives many requests to confirm the
+Each year the Texas Ranger Hall of Fame receives many requests to confirm authenticity.

 (1) Until the mid-1930s each Ranger supplied most of their own equipment.

 What little State documentation that exists is limited -- such as an entry

 on a ledger for "revolver"or "rifle" but no serial